hoymkot/cross-the-wall/README.md

 * each service component can run independently (loose coupling).
 * able to work behind a NAT infrastructure

-## Operating System Configurations
+## Environment Issues
-* need to enable IPv6 as it is getting more prevalent
+* need to enable IPv6 on your operating systems (on all hosts) because it is getting more and more prevalent (google is good help)

+## Dependencies
+* node.js v16.0.0
+* npm install uuid@8.3.2
+* npm install axios@0.21.1

 ## Technial Specification
 **Client Web Browser** <=> **Local Proxy** <=> **Firewall** <=> **Remote Coordinator** <=> **Target Web Server**